Walkabout (film): Reception

 Walkabout fared poorly at the box office in Australia.
 Critics debated whether it could be considered an Australian film, and whether it was an embrace of or a reaction to the country's cultural and natural context.
 In the US, the film was originally rated R by the MPAA due to nudity, but was reduced to a GP-rating (PG) on appeal.

 Critic Roger Ebert called it "one of the great films".
 He writes that it contains little moral or emotional judgement of its characters, and ultimately is a portrait of isolation in proximity.
 At the time, he stated: "Is it a parable about noble savages and the crushed spirits of city dwellers?
 That's what the film's surface suggests, but I think it's about something deeper and more elusive: the mystery of communication."
 Film critic Edward Guthmann also notes the strong use of exotic natural images, calling them a "chorus of lizards".
 In Walkabout, an analysis of the film, author Louis Nowra wrote: "I was stunned.
 The images of the Outback were of an almost hallucinogenic intensity.
 Instead of the desert and bush being infused with a dull monotony, everything seemed acute, shrill, and incandescent.
 The Outback was beautiful and haunting."
 Writer and filmmaker Alex Garland characterised the film as "virtuoso filmmaking".

-More than 50 years after its release, on review aggregator Rotten Tomatoes, the film holds a score of 85% based on reviews from 40 critics, with an average rating of 8.2 out of 10.
+More than 50 years after its release, review aggregator Rotten Tomatoes surveyed 42 critics and judged 86 per cent of the reviews to be positive, with an average rating of 8.2 out of 10.
 In the 2012 BFI survey of the world's greatest films, Walkabout featured in four critics' and four directors' choices of their favourite films.